 If you have less than good credit, your approval odds are better for the Amazon Store Card.
 You’ll only need a fair credit score (640+) to have a reasonable shot at getting the card.
 The tradeoff is that unlike the Visa Signature card, which you can use anywhere Visa cards are accepted, the Amazon Store Card is limited to purchases on Amazon.com and at retailers that accept Amazon Pay.
 And you’ll only get rewards from the store card if you’re a Prime member, unlike the Visa.

-A score of 640 or higher is the credit score needed for Amazon Store Card.
-Of course, the better your score is, the higer your approval odds.
-Keep in mind that they will also look at your income, past delinquencies (if any), credit utilization, employment status, etc.
+A score of 640 or higher is the credit score needed for the Amazon Store Card.
+The better your credit score is, the higher your approval odds will be.
+Keep in mind that they will also look at your income, past delinquencies (if any), credit utilization, employment status, etc. when making a decision on your application.… read full answer

 The Fingerhut Credit Account is the easiest unsecured card to get.
 But it won’t suit everyone’s needs.
 Fingerhut is an online marketplace, and its card can only be used to make purchases on the site.
 So while it will give you an unsecured line of credit, it won’t really help you cover emergency expenses.… read full answer